Woodburn Oregon Tulip Festival – Tips for Visiting with Kids

-They are anticipating blooms to be at 40% to 50% for this weekend, if you want to make a trip here soon!
-Make sure to check out their Facebook page to keep up to date so you don’t plan a visit if they have already closed for the year.
-They have tentative dates until May 1st, but it always depends on how long the tulips last!
+Make sure to check out their Facebook page to keep up to date on their dates they will be open & when the tulip bloom is expected.
+They have tentative dates until May 1st or around that time, typically, but it always depends on how long the tulips last!

 Wooden Shoe Tulip Festival:

 As I mentioned, it’s been over 10 years since I last visited the Wooden Shoe Tulip Farm in Woodburn, OR and wow, has it changed!
 There are the same gorgeous tulip fields, but there is so much more to see and do there, that you could really make this a half day adventure – add in some shopping at the Woodburn Premium Outlet shops (my favorite place to shop at the outlets) or lunch or dinner and you’ve got a full day adventure.